Zacaria/apidays-2023/docs/Presentation.md

 note:

-But today I'm going to suggest you to
+So today I'm going to suggest you to

 Forget TypeScript and choose Rust to build your Robust, fast, and cheap APIs